apache/nuttx/tools/README.txt

   [NOTE: This script with --silent is really obsolete.  refresh with the silent option really adds default values.
-However, as of 217-07-09, defconfig files are retained in a compressed format, i.e., with default vaues removed.
+However, as of 217-07-09, defconfig files are retained in a compressed format, i.e., with default values removed.
 So the --silent option will accomplish nothing.
    Without --silent, you will have the opportunity over override the default value from the command line and, in that case, the script may still have some minimal value.]